 However, the employment rate does not describe how many parents of young children actually work.
 In the Labour Force Survey employed are those who have worked for at least one hour during the survey week.
-In addition, employed are also those employees absent from work on the survey week who have a job and who are on maternity or paternity leave or whose absence for other reason has lasted under three months.
-Thus, especially in the case of mothers of small children the employed include plenty of mothers who are actually at home looking after a child.
-Respectively, mothers on child care leave are mostly classified as persons outside the labour force because the care leave is often taken after the maternity leave and parental leave, which means that the total duration of the leave is over three months.
+In addition, employed are also those employees absent from work during the survey week who have a job and who are on maternity or paternity leave or whose absence has lasted under three months.
+Thus, especially among mothers with children under the age of one, many that are classified as employed are actually on maternity leave.
+Correspondingly, mothers that are on parental or child care leave from work are usually classified in the inactive population as parental or child care leave are usually taken after the maternity leave, which means the leave is over three months (see Kambur & Pärnänen, 2017a; Kambur & Pärnänen, 2017b).
 This section discusses parents who have been at work during the survey week.

-Figures 6 and 7 show those mothers of children aged under three who were actually working as a separate group.
-They also describe separately mothers on family leave (maternity, parental or child care leave) from work and those without a valid employment contract who are looking after their children at home.
+Figures 6 and 7 show mothers who actually go to work as a separate group.
+It also describes separately the mothers on family leave (maternity, parental or child care leave) from work and those without a valid employment contract who are looking after their children at home.
 The fourth group consists of those who have said their principal activity is something else than child care.
-This group includes such as students and unemployed persons.
+This group includes for example students and unemployed persons.

-Very few mothers with children under the age of one were working in 2016 but as many as nearly one-half of mothers with children aged one (Figure 6).
-When the youngest child was three to six years old, a majority of mothers had returned to work.
-Among all mothers of school-age children 85 per cent were working.
+Very few mothers with children under the age of one were working in 2018, but as many as one-half of mothers with children aged one were working (Figure 6).
+In families where the youngest child was three to six years of age, a majority of mothers had returned to work.
+Among all mothers of school-age children 89 per cent were working.